sportsclimbs/sportclimbs-2/content/yorkshire/_index.md

 ---

-            <p>The Yorkshire area currently covers ... just Kilnsey and Malham.
-More crags will hopefully be added in the future.</p>
+The Yorkshire area currently covers ... just Kilnsey and Malham.
+More crags will hopefully be added in the future.